thephpleague/csv/source/overview.md

 $delimiter = $reader->detectDelimiter(10, [' ', '|']);
 ~~~

-The more rows and delimiters you had, the more time and memory consuming the operation will be.
+The more rows and delimiters you add, the more time and memory consuming the operation will be.

 * If a single delimiter is found the method will return it;
 * If multiple delimiters are found (ie: your CSV is not consistent) a `RuntimeException` is thrown;